United Kingdom: Weather Overview

 The difference is particularly pronounced in Scotland as the east coast lies in the rain shadow of the western highlands.
 The west coast of Scotland sees 265 days of rain across the year, whereas the southeast only sees 170 days of rain.

-Unprecedented high rainfall has led to a series of disastrous floods across recent years.
-The autumn of 2000 saw exceptionally high rainfalls across England and Wales, lasting for over 7 weeks.
+Unprecedented high rainfall has led to a series of disastrous floods.
+The autumn of 2000 saw exceptionally high rainfall across England and Wales, lasting for over seven weeks.
 This was the heaviest rainfall recorded in 270 years and led to flooding which affected 10,000 homes and businesses, and forced 11,000 families to evacuate.
-In spring 2009 the May-July period was the wettest since records began.
-Some areas were soaked with a month's worth of rain in twenty-four hours.
-Counties across England, Ireland, Wales and Scotland were affected and millions of pounds of damage were caused.
+In spring 2009, the May-July period was the wettest since records began.
+Some areas were soaked with a month's worth of rain in 24 hours.
+Counties across England, Ireland, Wales and Scotland were affected, leading to millions of pounds of damage.